Home > Moving > City Guides > Best Neighborhoods in San Antonio for Families

 Best Neighborhoods in San Antonio for Families

-Moving to San Antonio?
-The seventh largest city in the U.S. is great for families, thanks to its affordable cost of living and kid-friendly things to do.
-Not sure where to settle down with your family in Alamo City?
-Check out this list of the five best neighborhoods in San Antonio for families!
+Planning on living in San Antonio?
+The seventh-largest city in the U.S. is perfect for families, thanks to its affordable cost of living and kid-friendly activities.
+Unsure where in Alamo City your family should settle down?
+Check out this list of the five best family-friendly neighborhoods in San Antonio!

 Alamo Heights

-• Crime Rate: Safer than 69% of San Antonio neighborhoods
+• Crime Rate: Safer than 44% of Texas cities

 Things to Do in Alamo Heights